bertmelis/VitoWiFi/README.md

 Arduino Library for ESP8266 to communicate with Viessmann boilers using a (DIY) serial optolink.

-Based on the fantastic work on http://openv.wikispaces.com.
-Check out this site for a simple hardware implementations
+Based on the fantastic work on https://github.com/openv/openv/wiki.
+Check out this wiki for a simple hardware implementations

 **This library is non-blocking**
 This also means that the use of blocking code is not supported.